dzackgarza/Notes/Graduate/Advisor Notes.md

 The main invariant for these bundles: The Monodromy Representation Let $\mathrm{Mod}(\Sigma_g)$ be the mapping class group of the surface, i.e. $\pi_0(\mathrm{Diff}^+ \Sigma_g)$) (group of homotopy/isotopy classes of diffeos on the surface).

-Representation from earlier can project down:
+Representation from earlier can be projected:
 $$
 \pi_1 B \to \mathrm{Diff}^+ \Sigma_g \mapsvia{\pi} \mathrm{Mod(\Sigma_g)}
 $$